 I challenge you to find a tastier salad than this.
 The flavours are punchy, but in my opinion, they are perfectly balanced too.
 That’s no mean feat with Smoked Mackerel on the plate – a big, big flavour, but with some quick pickled onions, dill, cucumber, beetroot and horseradish we’ve managed to level the flavours with aplomb.

 This will probably be my last foray into salads for 2020.
 It’s almost time for the slow cooker, the stews, soups and the big hearty feasts to make their big appearances.
-There have been some super salads during my inaugural summer though, so if you’re a sucker for a salad, or just looking for some light lunches be sure to check out my couscous salad, the chicken thigh double salad and the sort of already autumn/ wintery carrot + squash salad.
+There have been some super salads during my inaugural summer though, so if you’re a sucker for a salad, or just looking for some light lunches be sure to check out my couscous salad or the chicken thigh double salad.

 Before we dive in, if you’re planning on making this for date night, then don’t.
 I love smoked mackerel, but you will be able to smell it and taste it for the rest of the day, and that’s not a date night smell.

 This smoked mackerel salad requires just ten ingredients, the majority of which have their individual health benefits.
 I’m not calling this a super salad, but if I were, I wouldn’t be exaggerating.

 Mackerel: It’s hard to keep with this fish, one minute it’s good for you, the next it’s not.
 What is for sure though is that mackerel is high in Omega-3, which helps lower blood pressure, it’s also high in protein.
 The mackerel population is enormous too, so there’s very little chance of overfishing this delicious food.